TinoMuzambi/30SecondsAPI/README.md

 - Tech: Phones & Laptops and stuff. ™
 - Animals ™
 - Politics ™
-- Historians
 - Occupations
 - TV ™
 - Music ™
-- Nature (Mountains and rivers and oceans and all those stuff and famous lakes and famous rocks)
+- Nature (Mountains and rivers and oceans and all those stuff and famous lakes and famous rocks) ™
-- Bible
+- Bible ™
 - Diseases/Conditions
-- Scientists
-- Science Events (Apollo 11)
+- Scientists & Science Events (Apollo 11) ™
-- Natural Disasters Names
 - Kids
 - Sport ™